-For the complexity of the programs offered in the Aq/NR Department, the department is understaffed.
-As of spring 2014, the department is operating with only six full time instructors.
+For the complexity of the programs offered in the Ag/NR Department, the department is understaffed.
+As of spring 2016, the department is operating with only six full time instructors out of the nine programs.
 Each instructor is a program coordinator and most instructors are on overload.
 Prior to the budget reduction, the number of course offerings, adjuncts, programs, etc. grew considerably.
-In fact from 2004-2005 school year to the 2006-2007 school year, student head count increased by 12%.
-Even under course reductions, the department has increased FTES.
-In 2008-09, the department FTES increased 4.42%, in 2010-2011, the department FTES increased 4.69%.
 The extremely unfavorable ratio of full time to adjunct faculty impacts our department on a daily basis.
 Although the Ag/NR Department is not as large as some departments at SRJC, we are an exceptionally diverse and complex department made up of many areas of specialty expertise at many sites.
 The full time faculty serve as program coordinators and manage all of the department's activities detailed earlier.
 The obvious conclusion is that we desperately need additional full-time faculty to help with this load of work.
 We have many wonderful and dedicated adjunct faculty, but the reality is that they are paid only to teach their classes and hold student consultation hours.
 Accordingly, the department workload/program coordination falls to the full-time faculty.
 It should be noted that it is not only hard for faculty to undertake these responsibilities with excellence and vision, but a huge amount of effort is also necessary to coordinate the large number of adjunct faculty and carry out any effective policy changes.
 Being understaffed impacts us negatively, not only in how we perform our current tasks, but also in our ability to be progressive in serving the district.